What hiring managers actually look for

 Clinic managers and physician practice administrators scan medical assistant resumes for three things:

 CMA, RMA, or CCMA certification.
-Certified Medical Assistant (AAMA), Registered Medical Assistant (AMT), or Clinical Certified Medical Assistant (NHA) credentials are strongly preferred or required at most clinics.
-If you have one, list it prominently.
+Certified Medical Assistant (AAMA), Registered Medical Assistant (AMT), or Certified Clinical Medical Assistant (NHA) credentials are strongly preferred or required at most clinics.
+If you have one, list it prominently with the exact issuing body.
 If you are studying for one, note it as in progress.

 Clinical and administrative dual capability.
 MAs who can both room patients and handle prior authorizations are worth more than those who only do one.
-Show that you can handle both the front office and the back office.
+Show that you can move between patient intake and rooming, phlebotomy, and appointment scheduling without missing a beat.

 Patient volume and clinic pace.
 How many patients do you room per day?
 How many injections or blood draws per week?
 Clinic managers need to know you can keep up with their volume.
 Include these numbers in your bullets.